 Credit card usage with this card is also reported to all three major credit reporting bureaus.
 With responsible use, cardholders may be able to improve their credit score.

-The APR for purchases, transfers and cash advances is 26.99 percent variable.
+The APR for purchases, transfers and cash advances is 29.74 percent variable.
 This APR is high compared to the current average credit card interest rate, even for cards geared toward people with fair credit.

 There are a couple of major differences between these two fairly similar cards for consumers with fair credit.
 The Upgrade Visa does not charge an annual fee and the regular 14.99% – 29.99% ongoing APR could be significantly lower than that offered by the QuicksilverOne, depending on your credit score.
 If you qualify for a lower APR with the Upgrade Visa, you could save more on interest over time if you end up carrying a balance.
 The opposite could be true if you don’t qualify for the lower-end APR with the Upgrade Visa, as the high-end APR could be up to 29.99 percent — a bit higher than the QuicksilverOne.

-It’s also important to note that while the rewards rates for these two cards are the same, the way you earn those rewards differs slightly.
+It’s also important to note that while the rewards rates for these two cards are the same, the way you earn those rewards is different.
 The QuicksilverOne earns 1.5 percent unlimited flat-rate cash back on purchases, while the Upgrade Visa card earns 1.5 percent unlimited cash back on card purchases every time you make a payment.
 You can also earn 5 percent cash back on hotels and rental cars booked through Capital One Travel with the QuicksilverOne, adding to its value for those who book travel often and want to cash in on elevated rates by using the Capital One Travel portal.

 Also like the Upgrade Visa, the Petal 2 edges out the QuicksilverOne on affordability slightly because it skips the annual fee.
 However, the QuicksilverOne has a higher earning rate than the Petal 2, at least for the first year of card ownership.
 It’s also important to note that you can apply for the Petal 2 without any previous credit history and still feasibly be approved, while the QuicksilverOne recommends having at least a fair to good credit score.
-If your credit score is still on the mend and you want more relaxed requirements to access a card with rewards, the Petal 2 may be the best choice.

 If you have fair credit, the Capital One QuicksilverOne Cash Rewards Credit Card is a fantastic choice.
 There aren’t many rewards credit cards available for those with fair credit, so you can use this card to both build your credit and get cash back on all your purchases.